Frequently Asked Questions

 Do staff have to report to work on campus?

-Campus offices that are essential will continue to remain open with limited on-campus personnel throughout the semester.
+Campus offices that are essential will continue to remain open with limited on-campus personnel throughout the summer.
 Approximately 10% of employees remain working on campus at this time.

 Employees whose job duties can be performed remotely should submit a request to telecommute.
 For more guidance, please see email from the Human Resources Department, dated March 15, 2020.